Joshvdw/nomadic-visualiser/README.md

 ## TO RUN

-- To run server, run command: "http-server"
+- To run server, run command: `http-server`
 - Navigate to: [http://localhost:8080/](http://localhost:8080/)

 ## TO CHANGE AUDIO